meshcloud/terraform-azure-meshplatform/README.md

 [^1]: Tenant wide admin consent must be granted for a successful meshPlatform setup.
 See [Azure public documentation](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent#prerequisites) for more details.

-## Module Structure

-For an overview of the module structure, refer to [generated terraform docs](./TERRAFORM_DOCS.md).

 ## How to Use This Module

 ### Using Azure Portal